shivamnerwal1998/Tip-Calculator/README.md

  ## Functional requirements
   Application is providing option for the user to specify :- <br/>
-  Bill Amount </br> Tip percentage <br/> Number of people <br/></br>
+  1. Bill Amount </br>1.
+Tip percentage <br/>3.
+Number of people <br/></br>
   Application is displaying :- </br>
-  Bill per person
+  1. Bill per person</br>
-  Tip per Person
+  2. Tip per Person
  ## Non-Functional requirements
- oops concepts are used there are two classed in js file<br/>
+ 1 .
+Oops concepts are used there are two classed in js file<br/>
- TipCalculator class :- <br/>this class contains all the methods </br>
+  &nbsp;&nbsp 1:- TipCalculator class :- <br/>this class contains all the methods </br>
  of Tip calculator like calculateTip , calculateBill etc. </br></br>
- InputException class :- </br> this class contains all the methods to handle possible exceptions arriving at runtime </br> javaScript coding conventions are followed</br>
+ &nbsp;&nbsp; 2:- InputException class :- </br> this class contains all the methods to handle possible exceptions arriving at runtime like if user give number of people =  0 etc .   </br>
+ 2. javaScript coding conventions are followed</br>
- All possible execptions are handled
+ 3. All possible execptions are handled